huggingface/unity-api/README.md

 ### Support

-If you encounter issues or have questions about the package, open an issue on the repository, or ping me (@IndividualKex#9988) on discord.
+If you encounter issues or have questions about the package, open an issue on the repository, or ping me (@IndividualKex) on discord.